-Generally, your application and information are only accessed by government officials on
+Generally, your application and information are only accessed by government officials on a

-share information pertaining to ESTA applicants for the purposes of decision-making.
+information pertaining to ESTA applicants for the purposes of decision-making.

 Additionally, information can be shared with other departments - but this can only occur for a

 valid, necessary reason, and is more restricted.
 In fact,

 information related to ESTA application

 can be shared with the appropriate federal, state, local, tribal and foreign governmental agencies

 or multilateral governmental organizations; though the information can only be shared outside

-of DHS and DoS solely if this information is needed for civil
+of DHS and DoS solely if this information is needed for civil or criminal investigation.

-aeroplane or ship just in case, because if the travel service has not been notified and if you cannot prove you
+precaution, because if the travel service has not been notified and if you cannot prove you

 have an ESTA, you will not be able to board a plane or boat to the U.S.